 High School Co-op

-LAF High School Co-op offers a la cart classes to students in 9 – 12 grades.
+LAF Traditional High School Co-op offers a la cart classes to students in 9 – 12 grades.

 Parents are not required to stay on campus while students are in classes, but all High School families are required to fulfill cooperative duties during the year.
 Click on the link for more information about our Cooperative Requirements.